moosetechnology/LabelContractor/README.md

   load: 'full'
 ```
 ## **LabelContractor description**
-The LabelContractor is a "tool" will allow reducing labels on visualizations using different strategies.
+The LabelContractor is a tool will allow reducing labels on visualizations using different strategies.
 Currently, the Contractor provides 13 different contraction strategies and 2 ways to combine them.

 ## **Contents:**
 - [Description of each strategy](#strategies-description)